 What are the career options?

 Apprenticeships offer a lot of choices in your career and, because they give you the skills which employers want, they can also be incredibly rewarding.
-Successful completion of an intermediate and advanced apprenticeship will give you valuable credits which can be used against future HNC, foundation degree or honours degree programmes.
+Successful completion of an intermediate and advanced apprenticeship will give you valuable credits, which can be used against future degree level qualifications, such as HNCs, foundation degrees or higher apprenticeships.